 Economic growth rate is estimated at 3.3 percent in the year to March, and the deputy governor said that would rise to 3.5 percent next year, driven by high export prices, the Christchurch rebuild and the housing market.

 Business New Zealand economist John Pask said the OCR rise was an appropriate measure for the future health of the economy.
 While increasing of the cost of capital may adversely affect businesses and householders, it was better to deal with inflationary pressures early, he said.

-Next story in National: Johnson out as Volts coach
+Next story in New Zealand: Johnson out as Volts coach

 Copyright © 2014, Radio New Zealand